kwurst/CS-472/Syllabus.md

 Robotics Technology in Everyday Life | 5 | 4 | 3 | 2
 A-Grade Paper:<br>- *Reusable Universes* Exhibit: How Would You Improve It? <br> *OR* <br> - Dr. Oliver Lecture: Relate to *Vehicles* and Brooks [1986]| &#10004;

 * **Failing to meet the all the requirements for a particular letter grade will result in not earning that grade.** For example, even if you complete all other requirements for a B grade, but fail to turn in 4 acceptable "Robotics Technology in Everyday Life" papers, you will earn a C grade.
 * **Failing to meet the all the requirements for earning a D grade will result in a failing grade for the course.**

+#### Plus or Minus Grade Modifiers

+* You will have a ***minus*** modifier applied to your base grade if you complete one fewer *Vehicles* 4-14 Readings Summaries than required for a base grade.
+E.g. If you complete all requirements for a base grade of B, except you complete only 9 *Vehicles* 4-14 Readings Summaries, you will instead earn a course grade of B-.
+* You will have a ***plus*** modifier applied to your base grade if you have a total of 3 (or more) of the following at the end of the semester:
+	* Unused tokens
+	* Additional *Vehicles* 4-14 Readings Summaries (beyond the requirements for your base grade)
+	* Additional Weeks 9-11, 13-14 Design Notebook Entries (beyond the requirements for your base grade)
+	* Additional *Robotics Technology in Everyday Life* analyses (beyond the requirements for your base grade)

+*Note:*

+* The limits for the number of assignments to be submitted in a single week still apply.
+* WSU has no A+ grade.

 ## Lab Attendance